Spatial interaction and location-allocation model

 The prescribed distribution of demand points corresponds to the unrelated subsidiary areas, and the voluntary distribution of demand points corresponds to the connected subsidiary areas.

-Mathematical expression of static-discrete space optimization model: linear programming
+Mathematical formulation of the static-discrete spatial optimization model: Linear programming. #

 The general form of linear programming is as follows: